 App Platform expects that any service you deploy will listen on all interfaces on port 8080 (

 0.0.0.0:8080).
-If you cannot modify your service’s code to listen on port 8080, you can change the HTTP Port setting during the initial app creation process or on the component details page of your service.
+If you cannot modify your service’s code to listen on port 8080, you can change the HTTP Port setting during the initial app creation process or on the resource details page of your service.
 If you’re configuring your application using the app spec, you can use the

 http_port key or the